Ultrastrong light-matter interaction in a multimode photonic crystal: Introduction

 \pagenumbering{arabic}

-\centerline{\bf Introduction}
+\section{Introduction}

-Manipulating and studying the behavior of quantum systems composed of interacting particles, such as cold atoms~\cite{Bloch_NatPhys2012, Browaeys_NatPhys2020} or trapped ions~\cite{Blatt_NatPhys2012}, can help gain insight into fascinating many-body phenomena.
-Efforts have begun to develop synthetic materials in quantum optical platforms, harnessing the atom-light interface to extend interactions between atoms beyond the free-space limit using photonic structures~\cite{Chang_RMP2018}, or to mediate interactions between photons through a nonlinear atomic medium~\cite{Carusotto_NatPhys2020}.
+Manipulating and studying the behavior of lab-designed quantum systems composed of interacting particles, such as cold atoms~\cite{Bloch_NatPhys2012, Browaeys_NatPhys2020} or trapped ions~\cite{Blatt_NatPhys2012}, offers a unique opportunity for understanding fascinating phenomena in many-body physics.
+Employing quantum optical platforms for creating synthetic quantum materials has become increasingly popular, expanding the experimental toolbox by leveraging the flexibility of the light-matter interface to extend interactions between atoms beyond the free-space limit using photonic structures with a tailored dispersion ~\cite{Chang_RMP2018}, or to mediate interactions between photons through a nonlinear atomic medium~\cite{Carusotto_NatPhys2020}.

-The strong hybridization of an atom with the band structure of a photonic crystal creates unique atom-photon dressed states, where the photonic excitation is exponentially localized at the atom position~\cite{Sajeev_PRL1990}.
-The first detection of a single-photon bound state has been achieved in the microwave domain, by coupling a superconducting qubit to a stepped impedance waveguide~\cite{Liu_NatPhys2017}.
-It is even possible for multiple photons to be simultaneously localized by a single emitter~\citep{Rupasov_PRL1996, Sajeev_PRL1997, Calajo_PhysRev2016, Tao_PRX2016}, the formation of multi-excitation bound states lying at the heart of many interacting quantum systems~\cite{Kraemer_Nature2006, Coldea_Science2010, Fukuhara_Nature2013}.
+One fascinating light-matter interface arises from the strong hybridization of an atom with the band structure of a photonic crystal.
+Such an interface creates unique atom-photon dressed states, where the photonic excitation is exponentially localized at the atom position~\cite{Bykov75, Sajeev_PRL1990}.
+The first detection of a single-photon bound state was demonstrated in the microwave domain, by coupling a superconducting qubit to a stepped impedance waveguide~\cite{Liu_NatPhys2017}.
+In contrast to bandgap solid-state materials, it is even possible for multiple photons to be simultaneously localized by a single emitter~\citep{Rupasov_PRL1996, Sajeev_PRL1997, Calajo_PhysRev2016, Tao_PRX2016}, the formation of multi-excitation bound states lying at the heart of many interacting quantum systems~\cite{Kraemer_Nature2006, Coldea_Science2010, Fukuhara_Nature2013}.
+Coupling an array of atoms through their photonic bound states offers a promising platform for investigating quantum spin models with tunable long-range interactions~\cite{Douglas_NatPhot2015, Bello_PRXQ2022}---an appealing avenue already explored in various platforms: cold atoms embedded in nanophotonic waveguides~\cite{Hood_PNAS2016, Chang_RMP2018} or optical cavities~\cite{PeriwalNature2021}, matter-wave emitters in optical lattices~\cite{KrinnerNature18}, and superconducting circuits~\cite{Sundaresan_PRX2019, Kim_PRX2021, Scigliuzzo_2021, Zhang_2022}.